 - Geospatial -this section contains the tools for managing the geospatial database and custom maps.

-- Augmented Analytics - this contains the tools for managing the AI servers, Natural Language Querying and the virtual environments for R and Python.
+- AI and ML - this contains the tools for managing the AI servers, Natural Language Querying and the virtual environments for R and Python.

 Enterprise vs Domain Admins

 Each type of admin has different rights and access to the admin console.

 - Enterprise admins have access to all content in the admin console, without exception - including full visibility to all tenant information - regardless of which tenant they are attached to.